 If you need an alarm code, please request it via email from Christine Dibble, firstname.lastname@example.org.
 The request must be approved by the director of public safety and then will be sent to the alarm technician for entry.
 Requests sent directly to the alarm technician will not be honored.

-If you need to report a door that is not functioning properly please fill out the proper form through the ReADY system.
+If you need to report a door that is not functioning properly please fill out the “Reader and Door Repair” form through the ReADY system.
 Please include a specific location and describe what the problem is.
 For more information about logging into and using the new ReADY system, please go to Facilities Management Services.